Dighal

 Dighal is a village in Beri tehsil in Jhajjar district of Haryana state in north India.
 It falls under the Rohtak Division.
 It is the largest village in terms of population in a single panchayat in Haryana.
-The people of the village belong to AHLAWAT gotra In Jats and KAUSHIK In Pandits.
-It is a prominent village of Ahlawat khap and also serves as the headquarters of the Ahlawat Khap.

 History

 The village was established in 1194 by a legend named 'Digha'.

 Contribution to Indian Armed forces

 The village is renowned for its contribution in the armed forces.
 A number of locals from the village join the Indian Army.
 The “Veer Sainik Yaadgaar” is a memorial built in memory of freedom fighters from the village and was founded by the “Purv Sainik Samiti” in 2013.
 Some of the prominent martyrs are Captain Narender Pal Singh Ahlawat s/o Ch.
 Uday Singh Ahlawat, Captain Badan Singh Ahlawat, Captain Narender Singh Ahlawat (Shaurya Chakra).

 Population

 The Dighal village has a population of 14,146, of which 7,663 are males while 6,483 are females as per Population Census 2011.